MSFTJesseLiu/Neo4j-Exploration/README.md

 #### Write graph to CosmosDB - No Gremlin support
 - Need to construct the required GraphSON schema on our own (not a big deal)
-- Spark notebook doesn't know anything about gremlin, it just write it as GraphSON schema
+- Spark notebook doesn't know anything about Gremlin, it just write it as GraphSON schema
 ```scala
 def toCosmosDBEdges(g: GraphFrame, labelColumn: String, partitionKey: String = "") : DataFrame = {
   var dfEdges = g.edges